matheusvanzan/whatspy/README.md

 ## QRCode scan

-A PNG file is saved at local root directory as qrcode.png for scaning with yout phone.
+A `screens/qrcode.png` file is saved for scaning with your smartphone.
 WhatsPy will try to save a profile so you don't need to scan the qrcode everytime.
 Keep in mind that whatsapp logs you out if you try to login in multiple browsers.

 ## Chrome Install

-WhatsPy uses a Chrome class that is just a wraper for the Selenum default implementation that adds a few easy to use enhancements.
+WhatsPy uses a Chrome class that is just a wraper Singleton for the Selenum default implementation adding a few easy to use enhancements.

 To use chrome with selenium you will need ChromeDriver.

-A .whatspy directory will be added to your home directory to save chrome profile.
+A `profile` directory will be added to your project directory to save chrome profile.

 ## Roadmap